koneeb/data_mining_ex4/code/data_mining_ex4.md

     ## The average silhouette score for k=3: 0.1828174

-A summary of the average values for each feature within a cluster are displayed below.
+I examined the summary of the average values for each feature within a cluster.
 The three clusters could be seen as three different market segments.
 All segments seem to be interested in the following
 topics: chatter, current events, travel, photo sharing, tv film, sports fandom, politics, food, news, online gaming, shopping, health nutrition,